Appropriate for All Ages

 Tour Stop at Jefferson Memorial

 The Jefferson Memorial in Washington D.C. is one of the most popular attraction in the capital.
 The dome-shaped rotunda that honors our third president, Thomas Jefferson, houses a 19-foot bronze statue of Jefferson surrounded by excerpts from the Declaration of Independence and other writings by Jefferson.
 From the steps of the memorial, one can easily see the White House.

 The Hirshhorn Museum contains approximately 11,500 works including paintings, sculptures, photographs, collages, and decorative art objects.
 The pieces inside the museum focus on collections of the 20th Century, particularly those of the last 50 years.
 The collection is comprised of traditional historical themes concerning emotion, abstraction, religion, economics, and more.
 Artists featured include Picasso, de Kooning, Warhol, and others.

 Stops may change due to traffic, weather, maintenance, etc.

-Along the two-day pass option you will be able to explore sites including the National Air and Space Museum, the Washington Monument, and the Lincoln Memorial just to name a few!
-So whether you'd like to spend the entire day exploring DC or only a couple hours, it's completely up to you!
-And with buses making rounds at each stop every half-hour you'll never be stranded for a lengthy amount of time.
+Included with the two-day pass option you will be able to explore sites including the National Air and Space Museum, the Washington Monument, and the Lincoln Memorial just to name a few!
+The hop pass allows you to visit the sites that are most meaninful to you, and explore the city at your own pace.
+With buses making rounds at each stop every half-hour you know there will be a bus along any minute.
 Make the most of your time in DC and have fun doing so with the help of the Open Top Double Decker Bus Sightseeing Tour.